tulip/gizmo/uploadInstructions.md

 - Download the latest version of the [Arduino IDE](https://www.arduino.cc/en/main/software)
 - `cd ~/Documents/Arduino && mkdir hardware`
 - cd into `hardware` clone [this repository](https://github.com/carlosefr/atmega) into it
-- Restart the Arduino IDE, you should see `Tools > Board > ATMega328 on a breadboard (8 MHz internal clock)` show up
+- Restart the Arduino IDE, you should see `Tools > Board > ATMega328` and some other things show up
 - Plug in the Arduino, select `Tools > Programmer > Arduino as ISP` and `Tools > Board > Arduino/Genuino Uno`
 - Select `File > Examples > ArduinoISP` and see a new script open
 - Make sure that the correct port is selected in `Tools > Port`